 We have also seen people accept an offer from Wonga but then regret it when they realise it is only for three loans.
 If you are made an offer, sit back and think for a few days if it is good enough.

-If you are given an offer, you may wonder if you could lose it by going to the ombudsman.
 So far we haven’t seen any case, from Wonga or any other lender, where someone who was offered a refund ended up with less by going to the Ombudsman.

 And I’m going to end by repeating the statistic I gave earlier – 77% of complaints against Wonga are being approved by the Ombudsman.